theorangeseller/RAG-AI-Assistant/README.md

 - Chat history for authenticated users
 - Responsive and modern UI design
 - Secure data storage with Supabase
+- RAG chatbot using Langchain and Openai Embedding SDK

 ## Tech Stack